wp-plugins/dukapress/readme.txt

 1. Upload the DukaPress folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Make sure your web host allows scripts like timthum.php to run on your site.
+1. Make sure your web host allows scripts like timthumb.php to run on your site.
 If they don't, your DukaPress images will be broken.
 1. After this, visit the [DukaPress documentation](http://dukapress.org/docs/ "DukaPress documentation")